christophertino/mindbody-brivo/README.md

 ### Create Brivo Event Subscriptions

-Create Event Subscriptions for each of the Brivo Access Points you want the application to monitor.
+Create Event Subscriptions for each of the Brivo sites you want the application to monitor.

 ```json
 {